justin-ys/ArchiveIt/README.md

 ArchiveIt is a Reddit bot created  to format Reddit posts into a savable filetypes.
 You can see it in action by visitng /u/archiveitbot on Reddit.

-**Please note ArchiveIt is currently in the alpha stage.** That means that much of the core functionality has not been implemented yet, and so the bot should not be deployed until the project becomes more substantial.
+**Please note ArchiveIt is currently in the beta stage.** That means most core functionality has been implemented and the bot should be usable most of the time, but bugs have not been thoroughly tested for and some major features are likely yet to be created.

 Currently, the only supported formats are `text` and `html`.
 Support for more formats may be added in the future.